1982 Humboldt State Lumberjacks football team

 The 1982 Humboldt State Lumberjacks football team represented Humboldt State University—now known as California State Polytechnic University, Humboldt—as a member of the Northern California Athletic Conference (NCAC) during the 1982 NCAA Division II football season.
-Led by 17th-year head coach Bud Van Deren, Humboldt State compiled an overall record of 3–7 with a mark of 1–4 in conference play, tying for fifth place in the NCAC.
+Led by 17th-year head coach Bud Van Deren, the Lumberjacks compiled an overall record of 3–7 with a mark of 1–4 in conference play, tying for fifth place in the NCAC.
 The team was outscored by its opponents 191 to 131 for the season.
-The Lumberjacks played home games at the Redwood Bowl in Arcata, California.
+Humboldt State played home games at the Redwood Bowl in Arcata, California.